ebajcar/web10199/worksheets/worksheets/worksheet_a1.md

 ### Problem
 Calculate and display in console the first 5 Fibonacci numbers.
 Display in the console.

+### Analysis and design
+- How do you calculate Fibonacci numbers? [example source](https://en.wikipedia.org/wiki/Fibonacci_number)
+- Need to use variables to store values - input: how many, first/previous, second/current) - output: next/new
+- Need to use console.log to display output (process)
+- Need to use a loop to calculate (process) each new value -

 ### Solution
 ```
 var n = 5, tmp;